goreleaser/goreleaser/www/docs/customization/rust-builds.md

     # Default: Project directory name.
     binary: program

-    # List of targets to be built, in Zig's format.
+    # List of targets to be built, in Rust's format.
     targets:
-      - aarch64-macos
+      - x86_64-apple-darwin
-      - x86_64-linux-gnu
+      - x86_64-pc-windows-gnu

     # Path to project's (sub)directory containing the code.
     # This is the working directory for the Zig build command(s).